30 Entry-Level Jobs to Help You Move Into a Project Management Career

 An office manager is one of the most important and central roles to many organizations.
 As an office manager, your role can be extremely varied, allowing you to develop many useful skill sets.
 You are also like to come into regular contact with senior members of staff, so your ability to communicate well to every level of the organization will be crucial.
 This, of course, is also an excellent quality in a project manager.

 11. Office Administrator

 An office administrator can also be a very varied role, and it requires a lot of organizational skills.
-You may be required to assist with managing, filing and editing project documentation and this can be useful experience.
+You may be required to assist with managing, filing and editing project documentation and this can be a useful experience.
 An office administrator is a good opportunity to demonstrate that you are reliable, helpful and exceptionally useful to an organization.
-If people take notice of your qualities, then it is great way to move into a more specific project role.
+If people take notice of your qualities, then it is a great way to move into a more specific project role.

 12. Sales Assistant